andreasmhallberg/readingnotes/Younes, 2007. On “I‘rāb”, Power, and Language Reform in the Arab World.md

 - Icraab-ideology today: 235

-  > [the student] is constantly bombarded with it and made to believ that it is the key to the mastery of the language.
-His or her failure to master the system is considered a reflectoin of defective intelligence or lack of effort, and not due to the complexity and arbitraryness of the *I‘rāb* rules.
+  > [the student] is constantly bombarded with it and made to believe that it is the key to the mastery of the language.
+His or her failure to master the system is considered a reflection of defective intelligence or lack of effort, and not due to the complexity and arbitrariness of the *I‘rāb* rules.

 - Reform of icraab blocked by
   1. Artificial nature of the system